 Indeed, it’s only in a short section of Egypt where he ever feels alone.
 And even then he’s not truly alone since Turbo (his Egyptian guide) is always relatively close to his car further up the road.
-His car is filled with refreshments.
+His car is filled with food and refreshments.

 “Turbo was never far away, and always on the end of the satellite phone, but this was the first time in the trek I’d felt truly alone: no Boston [his first guide], nor Moez [another guide], nor any porters constantly chirping in my ear.”

 7. Wood could have gone faster.
 This is also a minor point.
 In Egypt, for example, he said “it would not be easy” to cover 37 kilometers (23 miles) a day.

 Many seasoned thru-hikers easily do that while going up and down mountains all day and carrying four days of food, shelter, and water in their backpacks.
 Lev was carrying little most of the time and he was mostly walking on a slight downhill slope.
 Had he picked up the pace of the whole journey, he could have fit more of it in the cool season and paid a smaller bribe since the police would only have to escort him for 20 days instead of 45.

 Walking the Nile is an excellent book for those who enjoy adventurous travelogues of remarkable journeys.
 What Lev Wood did is absolutely incredible and commendable.